DD2480-Group3/lab2-continuous-integration/README.md

 Claudia Berlin:
 Helped to set up some parts of the compilation, building and testing parts.
 Worked on the notification feature that was implemented using REST API to create commit statuses.
+Refactored the history feature and implemented a method that takes the build and test information and writes it given files.
 Also, tested the whole system to see that it worked properly.

 Robert Scholz: